 Plant Collection and Authentication: The aerial part of the Tabernaemontana divaricata was collected in the month of September from Greater Noida, Uttar Pradesh, India.
 The herbarium of the plant specimen Tabernaemontana divaricata (L.) R.Br.ex Roem and Schult. was authenticated by Dr. K.C.
 Bhatt, Senior Scientist, NBPGR, Indian Council of Agricultural Research, New Delhi with voucher number NHCP/NBPGR/2011-64/.
 The herbarium of this plant specimen is similarly preserved in the NIET institute.

 Extraction: Tabernaemontana divarivata leaves were collected, dried in the shade and powdered.
-Dried powder was subjected to Soxhlet extraction using methanol at 40 - 60 ºC.
-The liquor was concentrated to recover methanol and the extracts was kept in dessicator for drying.
+The dried powder was subjected to Soxhlet extraction using methanol at 40-60 ºC.
+The liquor was concentrated to recover methanol, and the extracts were kept in a desiccator for drying.
 The percentage yield was calculated as 10.8%.
-The dried methanol extracts of the leaf of T. divaricata (MELTD) was stored in tightly closed amber color glass bottle.
+The dried methanol extracts of the leaf of T. divaricata (MELTD) was stored in a tightly closed amber color glass bottle.

-Experimental Animals: Animal experiments were approved by Institutional Animal Ethics Committee (IAEC) of Noida Institute of Engineering and Technology (Pharmacy Institute), Greater Noida (Reference no.1121acCPCSEA 7).
-Adult wistar rats (150-250g) of either sex were used for the study.
+Experimental Animals: Animal experiments were approved by the Institutional Animal Ethics Committee (IAEC) of Noida Institute of Engineering and Technology (Pharmacy Institute), Greater Noida (Reference no.1121acCPCSEA 7).
+Adult wistar rats (150-250 gm) of either sex were used for the study.
 The animals were maintained at the Animal House of the NIET Pharmacy Institute maintained under standard hygienic conditions.
 They were fed with standard diet and had free access to water ad libitum.
-The animals were maintained under standard conditions of humidity, temperature and 12h light/12h darkness cycle.
+The animals were maintained under standard conditions of humidity, temperature, and 12h light / 12h darkness cycle.

 Procedure: The Wister rats were divided into fourteen groups with six animals in each group.

 Diuretic Activity: The diuretic activity was performed by the Lipschitz method, is based on the principle that water and sodium excretion in test animals is different as compared to rats treated with a high dose of urea.
 The “Lipschitz value” is the quotient between excretion by test animals and excretion by the urea control.
-Six adult albino rats per group (150-250g) were kept in metabolic cages, provided with a funnel and wire mesh at the bottom to collect the urine.
-The urine excretion was recorded after 5h.
-The sodium and potassium content were determined by flame photometer.
+Six adult Albino rats per group (150-250 gm) were kept in metabolic cages, provided with a funnel and wire mesh at the bottom to collect the urine.
+The urine excretion was recorded after 5 h.
+The sodium and potassium content was determined by flame photometer.